CAME Ian Hart Award

 Submissions must include:

 - A maximum of three letters of nomination, one from within the nominee's institution and two external (National or International) nomination.
-We ask that these letters illustrate as many examples from the above criteria as possible.
+Please include as many examples used in the selection criteria as possible.

 - A letter of support from the person to whom the nominee reports.
 If this is also the person making the nomination, then an additional letter of support from a senior educational administrator or leader who is aware of the nominee's accomplishments will be accepted.